Robust Signal Detection with Quadratically Convex Orthosymmetric Constraints: Deferred Proofs of the Lemmas and Main Theorems

-where by $\EE_{\nu,\nu'}$ we mean expectation over two i.i.d. draws from the prior distribution that we specified above.
-By symmetry in the above we can fix $\nu = \kappa\theta$.
-Next we have
+where by $\mathbb{E}_{\mu ,\mu ^{\prime}}$ we mean expectation over two i.i.d. draws from the prior distribution $\nu $ that we specified above.
+Using the symmetry of Rademacher random variable, we have

-where we used the well known inequality $\cosh(x) \leq \exp(x^2/2)$ which can be checked by comparing the Taylor series, and the properties of $\theta$ from Lemma \ref{existence:lemma}.
-It follows that for sufficiently large $\kappa$ the minimax risk for testing is lower bounded by
+where we used the well known inequality $\cosh(x) \le \exp \left\{\frac{x ^{2}}{2}\right\}$, which can be checked simply by comparing the Taylor series, and the properties of $\theta$ from Lemma \ref{lemma: existence of the optimal vector of a QCO set}.
+It follows that the minimax risk for testing is lower bounded by